Smoking tobacco is a major cause of ill health and disease in the Northern Territory (NT).

 Find out about the Quitskills training program on the Cancer Council website.

-Where you can't smoke in the NT
+Where you can't smoke

+Smoking includes using electronic cigarettes for vaping.
 Under Northern Territory (NT) law, you can't smoke in any of the following places:

-- any enclosed workplace
+- enclosed workplaces

 Where you can smoke in the NT